-In a multi-institutional prospective study, 1,494 (67%) patients were treated with the use of a UAS, and 745 (33%) were not.
+In a multi-institutional prospective study, 1494 (67%) patients were treated with a UAS, and 745 (33%) were not.
 Although the difference was statistically comparable, SFRs were lower in the UAS group (73.9 vs. 82.8%).
 Therefore, the UAS should not be primarily placed to increase the SFR.
 However, these results may be biased because UAS placement depends solely on the discretion of endourologists.
-Similarly, Berquet et al.9 and Kourambas et al.3 showed no significant differences in SFRs (86% UAS vs. no UAS 87%) and (79% UAS vs. 86% no UAS), respectively.
+Similarly, Berquet et al and Kourambas et al showed no significant differences in SFRs (86% UAS vs. no 87% UAS and 79% UAS vs. 86% no UAS, respectively).

 Our results indicated that patients with normal BMIs seem to have a better chance for primary UAS insertion with or without UO dilatation.
 Hypothetically, URS can pose a challenge in obese patients due to difficulties in positioning and restriction of the surgeon's dexterity within the collecting system.
-However, Chew et al. concluded that the procedures are equally efficacious for obese and nonobese patients and that UAS placement in obese patients does not affect SFRs.
-19 Of interest, the preoperative tent-shaped UO over a guidewire significantly predicts the successful insertion of UASs into virgin ureters by six to seven times, as detected in the multivariate model.
+However, Chew et al concluded that the procedures are equally efficacious for obese and non-obese patients, and that UAS placement in obese patients does not affect SFRs.
+Of interest, the preoperative tent-shaped UO over a guidewire significantly predicts the successful insertion of UAS into virgin ureters by 6-7 times, as detected in the multivariate model.
 To our knowledge, this variable was not assessed in previous similar studies and confirms our observations during surgical interventions.

-Experimental studies showed that UAS placement would compress the ureter, resulting in decreased blood, ureteral ischemia and necrosis with subsequent ureteral thickening and stricture. ^{20, 21} The UAS may also increase the outer diameter of the ureter by approximately 2-fold, resulting in severe overstretching of the ureteral tissue 22 with a significant increase in the expression of the pro-inflammatory markers TNFa and COX-2.
-23 In 2013, Traxer and Thomas presented a reliable classification system to address intraoperative complications resulting from UAS placement.
-Following removal of UASs from 359 patients, the authors prospectively found superficial mucosal ureteral wall lesions in almost half of the patients following the insertion of a 12/14 Fr UAS, including

-15% extending into the smooth muscle layer.13 They did not detect complete ureteral avulsions.
-In our study, no adventitial ureteral perforations or ureteral avulsions were detected in any of the 110 patients who underwent successful UAS insertion.
+Experimental studies showed that UAS placement would compress the ureter, resulting in decreased blood, ureteral ischemia, and necrosis, with subsequent ureteral thickening and stricture.
+The UAS may also increase the outer diameter of the ureter by approximately two-fold, resulting in severe overstretching of the ureteral tissue and a significant increase in the expression of the pro-inflammatory markers TNFa and COX-2.23 In 2013, Traxer and Thomas presented a reliable classification system to address intraoperative complications resulting from UAS placement.
+Following removal of UASs from 359 patients, the authors prospectively found superficial mucosal ureteral wall lesions in almost half of the patients following the insertion of a 12/14 Fr UAS, including 15% extending into the smooth muscle layer.
+They did not detect complete ureteral avulsionIn our study, no adventitial ureteral perforations or ureteral avulsions were detected in any of the 110 patients who underwent successful UAS insertion.
 Nine patients (8.2%) had ureteral adverse events, most of them (6.4%) had ureteral mucosal erosions without smooth muscle injury (grade 1), and only two patients had mucosal and smooth muscle injuries with a preserved adventitia (grade 2).
-It seems that tissue dynamics, such as resistance and elasticity, are influenced by potential injury rather than the physical narrowness of the ureter.^{11, 13}
+It seems that tissue dynamics, such as resistance and elasticity, are influenced by potential injury rather than the physical narrowness of the ureter.